samhh/bukubrow-webext/README.md

 ## Installation

-#### Part 1 - Installing the binary
+#### Step 1 - Installing the binary

 Start out by downloading the [latest binary](https://github.com/samhh/Bukubrow/releases) for your operating system.
-Prebuilt binaries for 64-bit Linux & macOS are available.
+A prebuilt binary for 64-bit macOS is available.
+For Linux and/or 32-bit systems you will need to compile the binary yourself until I figure out how to cross-compile (help appreciated!).
+See below for instructions.

 1. Extract the package.
-1. Run `./install.sh` to install the native messaging host.
+2. Run `./install.sh` to install the native messaging host.
 If you want a system-wide installation, run the script with `sudo`.

 Installing the binary and registering it with your browser through the installation script is required to allow the browser extension to talk to Buku.

-#### Part 2 - Installing the WebExtension
+#### Step 2 - Installing the WebExtension

 Install the WebExtension from the relevant addon store.